BestPlayerMMIII/CirthEnigma/README.md

    - Double-click on `Cirth Enigma` to launch the game.

 ### Warning: "Cirth Enigma" can't be opened because Apple can not check it for malicious software.
-To solve this *issue* you can follow the [steps provided by Godot](https://docs.godotengine.org/en/stable/tutorials/export/running_on_macos.html#app-is-signed-including-ad-hoc-signatures-but-not-notarized).
+To solve this *issue* you can:
+   - **Easy method**
+      1. right-click (Control-click) on the app icon in the Finder window and select `Open` from the menu;
+      2. click `Open` in the confirmation dialog.
+   - if the easy method does not work: **follow the [steps provided by Godot](https://docs.godotengine.org/en/stable/tutorials/export/running_on_macos.html#app-is-signed-including-ad-hoc-signatures-but-not-notarized)**.

 ## Linux